 A virtual assistant (VA) company is like a temporary staffing firm in that employees are hired and paid by the VA firm―not you.
 What’s different is that virtual assistants rarely work on-site at your location.
 Instead, they work remote.
 Many VA companies are offshore, meaning they may be able to provide you with workers at well below U.S. pay rates.

 Some VA firms assign a dedicated worker to your account, and others do the tasks you want to be done, such as build a website, translate documents, answer customer service calls, by delegating those activities to whichever worker is available.

 Frequently Asked Questions (FAQs) About Recruitment & Hiring

 Those new to recruitment may have questions about the entire process or want to understand what to do once they’ve selected a final choice candidate to hire as an employee.
-We’ve answered a few common questions below and invite you to post your own questions on our forum.

 What is the process of hiring an employee?

 The process of hiring an employee starts once you select your final candidate, and they have agreed to work for you.
 At that point, you’ll need to provide them a start date, set them up in your payroll system, and provide orientation and training.
 HR folks refer to this as onboarding.

 There are five to seven common steps within the employee recruitment process, depending on what you want to label each task and how you want to group them.
 To keep it simple, we’ve identified five simple steps:

 - Post a job to find employees: Some refer to this as “sourcing applicants”